The Role of Physical Activity in Managing PTSD: Insights from Sedentary Behavior and Activity Measurements

 Movement and PTSD

 Post-Traumatic Stress Disorder (PTSD) is a mental health condition triggered by traumatic events, often accompanied by autonomic nervous system (ANS) dysregulation, increased anxiety, and hyperarousal.
 While therapeutic approaches such as cognitive-behavioral therapy (CBT) and HRV biofeedback are commonly used for managing PTSD, there is growing evidence supporting the role of physical activity as an effective adjunct treatment.
+For more on how HRV biofeedback can help manage autonomic function in PTSD, you might add “How to Analyze HRV in a Research Project: A Guide for Researchers“.

 1. The Impact of Physical Activity on PTSD